foo290/Django-REST-API/README.md

 PROFILE_MODEL = your_profile_model here // can be found at your profile.models
 ```

-you can set profile model either by importing actual class like:
+you can set profile model class like:
 ```
-from profile.models import Profile

-INCLUDE_PROFILE = True
-PROFILE_MODEL = Profile

-        OR

 just specify the name of class which has one-to-one relation with user like:

 INCLUDE_PROFILE = True